National minimum wage law: enforcement

 - Last updated:

-Sets out how the revised scheme to name employers who break national minimum wage (NMW) law will operate.
+Sets out how the scheme to name employers who break national minimum wage (NMW) law works.

 This documents sets out:

 - how the revised scheme to name employers who break national minimum wage (NMW) law (which came into effect on 1 October 2013) operates

 - the changes made to the NMW financial penalty (which came into effect on 1 April 2016)

 - how the government operates the civil and criminal enforcement regime of the NMW

 The Department for Business, Energy and Industrial Strategy is responsible for NMW policy, which HM Revenue and Customs enforces.

 Updated: 26 July 2017